cboettig/ews-review/manuscript.md

 Much of the (most visible) recent research in EWS has focused on the center of the diagram, where all three concepts intersect.
-The warning signal patterns postulated, such as increasing variance and coefficient of variation, [@Carpenter2006], increasing autocorrelation [@Dakos2008], increasing skewness [@Guttal2008a] can all be directly derived from the changing eigenvalue in a saddle node bifurcation.
+The warning signal patterns postulated, such as increasing variance and coefficient of variation, [@Carpenter2006b], increasing autocorrelation [@Dakos2008], increasing skewness [@Guttal2008a] can all be directly derived from the changing eigenvalue in a saddle node bifurcation.
 Consequently, experimental evaluations of warning signals have largely focused on this situation as well.
 CSD has frequently been studied in the context of models exhibiting a saddle-node bifurcation.

-@Dai2012 maps out the entire saddle-node bifurcation diagram empirically before presenting the corresponding decrease in recovery time (increase in variance and autocorrelation over time). @Veraart2011 shows a very similar result in a similar system.
+@Dai2012 studied yeast cell growth in a microcosm and demonstrated that an Allee effect created a saddle-node bifurcation in the system.
+When the cell density was reduced to levels near the bifurcation point, a decrease in recovery time (increase in variance and autocorrelation over time) was observed. @Veraart2011 studied a system of cyanobacteria where models suggest a saddle-node bifurcation driven by light inhibition.
+Thou also found increases in autocorrelation and decreased recovery rates as the system approached the bifurcation.
 These important experiments are among the best demonstrations that saddle-node bifurcation dynamics really occur in natural systems, and can be accompanied by reliable detection of EWS, at least when sufficient data sampling, replicates, and controls are available.

-@Carpenter2011a provides an even more ambitious example, in which a lake ecosystem is manipulated towards a sudden transition through the introduction of a predator, while a neighboring experimental lake provides a control.
-In this example, the underlying dynamics of a whole lake ecosystem are far less tractable than the laboratory controlled chemoststats of microorganisms.
-While it is more difficult to identify the bifurcation process, the system is understood well enough to anticipate that a sudden transition can be induced under the intended manipulation.
+@Carpenter2011a provide an even more ambitious example, in which a lake ecosystem is manipulated towards a sudden transition through the introduction of a predator, while a neighboring experimental lake provides a control.
+In this and similar lake systems, bifurcation is thought to be driven in part by trophic interactions where adult fish prey on the competitors of their juveniles [@Carpenter1996; Walters2001; @Carpenter2008] which leads to a saddle-node bifurcation.
+While the underlying dynamics of a whole lake ecosystem are less tractable than the laboratory controlled chemoststats of microorganisms, the system is understood well enough to anticipate that a sudden transition can be induced under the intended manipulation.
 Like the laboratory examples, this helps eliminate the options outside the circle "bifurcations," in Figure 1.
 The observed warning signals then place it in the center of the diagram.

 While these studies have provided valuable demonstrations of the potential to